-The Florence County Library will be having registration for fall programs from August 1 through August 30, 2019.
-The library has planned a variety of programs for children.
+The Florence County Library has planned a variety of children’s programming for Winter/Spring 2020.
 For more information and to register for the programs, please call the Greenberg Children’s Library at 843- 292-7382.
 Registration is required for all programs and space is limited for some programs.
 Daycare centers may call for a separate appointment for Preschool Storytime.

 Toddler and Preschool Storytime